 * Note: The above transcript of Steve Jobs’ Last Words was transcribed originally from the RealLifeGains YouTube Channel (but it disappeared).
 The Big Papa YouTube Channel took over the video presentation.
 Many thanks to Big Papa.

-In a nutshell, we find that trusting God sincerely, as in the case of Daniel Webster, involves the aid of the Holy Spirit and the Word of God, the Holy Bible.
+In a nutshell, we find that trusting God sincerely, as with Daniel Webster, involves the aid of the Holy Spirit and the Word of God, the Holy Bible.
 Without a meaningful and biblical conversion and relationship with Jesus Christ and His Spirit through faith (cf. John 3:3,14:6,16-17,21,23; 2 Cor.
 5:17; Rom.
-10:17) then we couldn’t talk about giving our all to God and to Jesus Christ on our “last words” as in the case of Steve Jobs.
+10:17), we couldn’t talk about giving out all to God and Jesus Christ in our “last words” as with Steve Jobs.

-Psalm 34 is composed of 22 verses (not just 10 as quoted above) and the word “Lord” was mention 16 times.
-Let’s try to understand David’s trusting God truthfully since he had God’s Spirit—since he wrote this Scripture through the aid of God’s Spirit.
+Psalm 34 is composed of 22 verses (not just 10 as quoted above), and the word “Lord” is mentioned 16 times.
+Let’s try to understand David’s trusting God truthfully, since he had God’s Spirit—since he wrote this Scripture through the aid of God’s Spirit.

 2 My soul will make its boast in the Lord.